safe-global/safe-docs/learn/safe-core/safe-core-account-abstraction-sdk/onramp-kit/integrate-monerium-and-safe.md

 await onRampKit.open({ redirectUrl: 'https://your-site-redirect-url' });
 ```

-This action will open the Monerium web page to begin the authentication process and get the permissions to gain access to your resources.
-You should login or create a new account if you don't have one already.
+This action will redirect you to the Monerium web page to begin the authentication process and get the permissions to gain access to your resources.

-⚠️ It is important to be aware of what is happening during this initial interaction.
-A `signMessage` transaction signing the [required Monerium message](https://monerium.dev/api-docs#operation/auth) will be proposed to your Safe and executed in case both of the following conditions are met:

-- The Safe threshold is 1/1
-- You have sufficient funds in the Safe owner’s account (`safeSdk.getSignerAddress()`)

-If the owner doesn't have enough funds or the Safe is a multi-owner one, then the signer address that initiated the flow will sign the message.
-To confirm and execute, you must also add the remaining signatures in the Safe UI and execute the transaction.

-If you use the `sandbox` environment, you can test this flow without KYC in `goerli`.
-To use the mainnets for `ethereum`, `gnosis` or `polygon` in production, you need to create an account in the Monerium dashboard and complete KYC.
-The `production` environment involves real money, whereas the `sandbox` environment uses fake money and test tokens.

-Once you are redirected to the Monerium web page, take a look at the URL.
+Take a look to the Monerium web page URL.
 You will see that the query string includes parameters such as these, among others:

 - `address`: The safe address you want to bind to your Monerium account
 - `signature`: Always "0x".
 It means the origin wallet is a multisig, just like the Safe.
 Monerium will then verify confirmed transactions in your Safe contract